Creating the Best CEO Portraits in NYC

 One of the first things we will do when discussing doing portraits for a CEO is visit with the person who is setting up the shoot and walk through the space and discuss what we should aim for as a final result.
 This allows us to start working on a plan for the shoot of how to get the job done both efficiently and effectively.
 We try to ask for at least an hour of time for the executive photo session but always strive to finish ahead of schedule so that they can return to their duties.

 Once our walk through is complete and we have an idea of what type of portraits are needed we start building out our shot list and planning how we will execute the photoshoot.
 We realize that time is valuable, so we strive to have the CEO portraits done efficiently and build our schedule very tightly while still offering as much of a diversity in images as possible.
 This often includes having a variety of ties and jackets on hand to switch things up throughout the shoot, though if they have a ‘uniform’ that is not necessary.
 Our goal is to come away from the shoot with at least 4 or 5 unique shots that can be used as needed without much repetition.

-Shot ideas for a CEO photoshoot
+Shot ideas for CEO Branding

 - CEO Headshot to match the brands internal style(usually on white or grey)